Images Index> 20th & 21st Century, Matlock> This page

 Find a Name

-Thomas spent his teenage years with his uncle, William Crowder, a hosier of Matlock Bank[2].
-Crowder's Hosiery Works was on Wellington Street[3] and it was here that Thomas learned the trade.
+Thomas spent his teenage years with his uncle, William Crowder, a hosier of Matlock Bank[3].
+Crowder's Hosiery Works was on Wellington Street[4] and it was here that Thomas learned the trade.
 William Crowder and his wife Eliza had no children.
 In 1894 William Crowder announced that he was giving up the hosiery side of his business.
-This was to be carried on by his nephew, who by that time had been in the business for nearly twenty years so has a thorough knowledge of how it worked.
-William did not retire completely as he continued his work as an agent for three insurance companies[4].
-William passed away in 1900.
+This was to be continued by his nephew, who by that time had been in the business for nearly twenty years so had a thorough knowledge of how it worked.
+William did not retire completely as he continued his work as an agent for three insurance companies[5].
+William passed away on 24 April 1900.
+In 1902 Thomas applied for a patent "for improvements in railway fog signalling apparatus" (dated 11 Dec., 1902), so his interests were not confined to hosiery[6].

 It is interesting that they were prepared to show visitors around the works;